Dolaned/bankstatementsPHPSDK/README.md

 # BankStatements API Wrapper

-This project was created to wrap the json endpoint of bankstatements.com.au
+This project was created to wrap the json endpoint of bankstatements.com.au, it is intended to make interfacing with your bank accounts / statements easier.

 ## Installation

-TODO: Describe the installation process
+This project is availble to install using composer

 ## Usage